Here at MWCConnection, we strive to provide the best coverage of the Mountain West Conference that we possibly can.

 The Staff Make-up

 We do have a relatively large team of writers with various styles and points of interest.
 However, this is not a full-time job for any of us.
 As you can imagine, writers are being given little to no money for their contributions (constantly trying to change that).
 Every one of us has something outside of a site that is more pressing, whether that is a full-time job, school, or a family.
 Going off of that, a number of our writers are college students honing their craft and may not have been following the history of the Mountain West or its teams as long as some of you, the readers.
+While we are not perfect with our thoughts or coverage, I can assure you everyone works extremely hard on their writing.

 Not covering a team as much as other teams does not mean we hate that team.